KashrusMagasine.com

 World Kosher News -

 Shechita Banned In Denmark: As we go to press, Denmark joins Poland, Iceland, Norway, Sweden and Switzerland in banning kosher and halal slaughter.
 Denmark now requires pre-slaughter stunning which is unacceptable to Jews and Moslems.
 The Netherlands had attempted to ban shechita, but a deal was brokered, legalizing the practice in 2012.
 This ban was issued by order of Agriculture and Food Minister Dan J�rgensen who is quoted as saying, �Animal rights come before religion.� He did not go through Parliament, but acted on his own.
 Slaughterhouses will no longer be able to apply for an exemption from pre-stunning.
 Denmark�s 6,000 Jews currently do not practice shechita, instead importing kosher meat from abroad.
 However, this effectually eliminates the possibility of reinstituting shechita in Denmark.
-Jews around the world are attempting to affect a reversal of this ban, but, as Rabbi Pinchas Goldschmidt, president of the Conference of European Rabbis said, the Danish ban is a �further erosion of religious liberties and freedoms in Europe.� Threat to Ban Bris Milah in Scandinavia: Alarmingly, the movement to ban circumcision is growing across Europe.
+Jews around the world are attempting to affect a reversal of this ban, but, as Rabbi Pinchas Goldschmidt, president of the Conference of European Rabbis said, the Danish ban is a �further erosion of religious liberties disfraces cosplay and freedoms in Europe.� Threat to Ban Bris Milah in Scandinavia: Alarmingly, the movement to ban circumcision is growing across Europe.
 The trigger for the recent resolutions occurred in Germany in 2012.
 The district court of Cologne said circumcision �for the purpose of religious upbringing constitutes a violation of physical integrity.� The court ruled that non-medical circumcision of a minor amounted to a criminal act.
 The ruling was eventually overturned, but resulted in brief bans in Germany, Austria and Switzerland.
 Two months ago an overwhelming majority of Council of Europe assembly members passed a landmark resolution against non-medical circumcision of boys claiming that circumcision is a �violation of the physical integrity of children.� While the Council is not part of the European Union and cannot pass binding legislation, it is widely influential.
 Now, Norway is planning unspecified new regulations to �regulate ritual circumcision�.
 Likewise, just two months ago government advisers on child welfare from Norway, Denmark, Sweden, Finland and Iceland issued a joint resolution in favor of banning the ritual circumcision of minors.
 Jewish leaders, who have been busy with the movement to outlaw kosher slaughter, now have a new challenge to address.
 The European Jewish Congress announced the formation of an international working group to tackle these challenges to circumcision.
 Scandinavian Jewish groups remain optimistic that a solution will be found.
 In Sweden, mohelim are licensed by the Swedish health board and required to have a nurse or doctor present when the cut is made.
 In France, the Council of Europe resolution galvanized the Jewish community, which sent a letter to President Francois Hollande urging him to reject the resolution.
 On Oct.
 30, Hollande replied with a letter assuring the community the practice is protected under French law.
 Fortunately, Borgen Brende, Norway�s Foreign Minister, wrote in a letter that the government �will not propose a ban on ritual circumcision...the Norwegian government recognizes the importance of ritual male circumcision for the Jewish community.� In December, Israel initiated a motion in defense of circumcision at the Council of Europe, an intergovernmental organization devoted to enhancing cooperation among its 47 member states.
 The Israeli initiative will be reviewed replique rolex and possibly put to a vote by the assembly.
 The chairman of the Knesset committee on the Jewish Diaspora, Yoel Razbozov, said in October that, if bans are enacted, circumcisions should be performed at Israeli embassies in such countries.
 But Israel�s incipient role as defender of European Jewry is dividing local activists, with some warning that Israeli involvement could complicate the lives of Jews in Europe.
 To see the rest of this article, click "Buy this issue now" or "subscribe" at the bottom of this page.

 BUY this issue now!